psi4/psi4/doc/sphinxman/source/prog_full_integration.rst

 Explain the different steps that are needed to add a few feature to
 |PSIfour| (where to put the code, how to add user options (w/docs), where
-to add targets to CMake files, adding test cases.
+to add targets to CMake files, adding test cases, adding a section to the Users' manual.
+Several of those steps are already documented elsewhere, so just point to them in the appropriate places.